WBBZ-TV: Equity and WKBW era

-After Equity Broadcasting took ownership of the station, WNGS became an affiliate of Equity's Retro Television Network (RTN).
+Powley and Smith sold WNGS, along with WNYI in Ithaca and KWWF in Waterloo, Iowa, to Equity Broadcasting in 2004; WNGS was valued at $5 million, but the terms of the deal called for a $1 million discount if the application for its alloted digital channel 46 was not approved within three years.
+After Equity took ownership of the station, WNGS became an affiliate of its Retro Television Network (RTN).
 During Equity's ownership, the station was operated by Granite Broadcasting, owner of ABC affiliate WKBW-TV (channel 7), under a local marketing agreement (LMA).
 As part of the agreement, WNGS was carried on WKBW's digital subchannel.
-Along with RTN programming, WNGS aired sports programming from WKBW-TV and various sports broadcasts.
+Along with RTN programming, WNGS aired sports programming from WKBW-TV and other sports broadcasts.

 Equity sold RTN to Luken Communications in 2008.
 Following a dispute between Equity and Luken, all of Equity's RTN affiliates, including WNGS, disaffiliated from the network on January 4, 2009.
 WNGS continued to carry other programs, such as sports and locally produced B-movie film showcase Off Beat Cinema.
 Later that month, WNGS switched its affiliation to This TV.

-The RTN affiliation later moved to a digital subchannel of WGRZ, then to the pairing of low-power stations W30BW in Olean and WBXZ-LP, assuming they get their transmitter installed, in Buffalo.
+The RTN affiliation later moved to a digital subchannel of WGRZ.

 Temporary shutdown and return

-On April 16, 2009, as a result of its bankruptcy, Equity Media Holdings auctioned off 60 of its television stations.
-WNGS was sold to Daystar Television Network for a total of $7.4 million.
-Daystar already owned WDTB-LP in nearby Hamburg, along with six other full-service stations and nine LPTV and Class A stations.
-Also around this time, WNGS's agreement with WKBW-TV ended.
-The sale was approved by the Federal Communications Commission in August 2009.
-WNGS went off the air on June 12, 2009, after not being able to complete its transition to digital-only broadcasts on time, and remained silent for almost a year.
-Meanwhile, on May 14, 2010, Daystar filed to sell the station to ITV of Buffalo, LLC, a partnership owned by local TV personalities Philip Arno and Donald Angelo, for $2.75 million, with plans to program the station from Clarence, New York.
-Angelo later dropped his involvement in the station.